 If we pay distributions of cash or property with respect to our common stock or Series H Preferred Stock (including constructive distributions as described above under the heading "Certain Adjustments to the Warrants or Series H Preferred Stock"), those distributions generally will constitute dividends for U.S. federal income tax purposes to the extent paid from our current or accumulated earnings and profits, as determined under U.S. federal income tax principles.
 If a distribution exceeds our current and accumulated earnings and profits, the excess will be treated as a tax-free return of the non-U.S. holder's investment, up to such holder's tax basis in its shares of our common stock or Series H Preferred Stock.
 Any remaining excess will be treated as capital gain, subject to the tax treatment described below under the heading "-Gain on Sale, Exchange or Other Taxable Disposition."
 Dividends paid to a non-U.S. holder generally will be subject to withholding of U.S. federal income tax at a 30% rate or such lower rate as may be specified by an applicable income tax treaty between the United States and such holder's country of residence.
-In the case of any constructive distribution, it is possible that this tax would be withheld from any amount owed to the non-U.S. holder.
+In the case of any constructive distribution, it is possible that this tax would be withheld from any amount owed to the non-U.S. holder, including, but not limited to, distributions of cash, common stock or sales proceeds subsequently paid or credited to that holder.
 If we are unable to determine, at the time of payment of a distribution, whether the distribution will constitute a dividend, we may nonetheless choose to withhold any U.S. federal income tax on the distribution as permitted by U.S. Treasury Regulations.